fivesixzero/circuitpython-experiments/README.md

 # circuitpython-experiments
-A collection of demos and experiements built with CircuitPython
+A collection of demos and experiments built with CircuitPython

 ## Experiments